 This is the fascination and wonder I will always have with Scripture.
 Every time I move through even the most familiar passage, I am stunned with something new.
 It’s a joy that often leaves me asking, “When did they put THAT there?”

-“You are the salt of the earth.
-But if salt loses its flavor, how can it be made salty again?
-It is no longer good for anything except to be thrown out and trampled on by people.
-You are the light of the world.
-A city located on a hill cannot be hidden.
-Continue reading “Being salt and light”
+“You are the salt of the earth, but if salt has lost its taste, how shall its saltiness be restored?
+It is no longer good for anything except to be thrown out and trampled under people’s feet.
+(Matthew 5:13)

 15 While Jesus was having dinner at Levi’s house, many tax collectors and sinners were eating with him and his disciples, for there were many who followed him.
 16 When the teachers of the law who were Pharisees saw him eating with the sinners and tax collectors, they asked his disciples: “Why does he eat with tax collectors and sinners?”